agneym/json-formatter/README.md

 ## Features

 1. JSON Viewer
-2. JSON Formatting with options.
+1. JSON Formatting with options.
-3. JSON Validation according to schemas
+1. JSON Validation according to schemas
-4. Supports Plugins to extend Functionality.
+1. Supports Plugins to extend Functionality.
+1. PWA - You can install this directly from your browser.

 ## How to create a JC Plugin